-Industry/Sector (technology area): Forest industry, wood

-International activities: Not indicated
+Industry/Sector (technology area): Construction industry International activities: Not available

 Name of initiative: South Serbia Alco-Cluster

 Contact person: Vladimir Bojović

 Email: vladimir.bojovic@komora.net

 Website: Not available

 The South Serbia Alco-Cluster was established in June 2006.
 The Project "Formation and Development of South Serbia Alco-Cluster in the Function of regional Economic Development Strengthening" is financed by the European Union (EU) and realized by the European Agency for Reconstruction (EAR).